magnuax/FYS4150/README.md

 # FYS4150 - Computational Physics
 ## Description
-Code repository for projects in the course *FYS4150 - Computational Physics* at the University of Oslo.
+Copy of code used in projects for the course *FYS4150 - Computational Physics* at the University of Oslo.

 ## Contents and usage
 - See README files in each project subfolder for specific descriptions and build/run instructions.